Why Bitcoin is More Useful Than Gold

 Money that can move across the Internet, much quicker, cheaper and safer than even digital money can move today.

-And as the Internet of Things (IoT) rolls out and our smart meters are all connected to everything, we will need a currency that can automatically transact.
+And as the Internet of Things (IoT) rolls out and our smart meters are all connected to everything, we will need a network that can automatically transact.

 The smart meters might need gold to work, but the precious metal is useless as spendable currency, never mind one that needs to travel across networks.

 No doubt, a digital fiat currency token will be able to do this, but this will need a trusted third party, which makes it expensive and slow to transact.